McElhanney

 Client: Internal Marketing for Human Resources - Recruitment Team / Project Date: Fall 2024

-To bolster McElhanney's presence and attract top-tier engineering talent from the University of Victoria, I took the lead in designing a compelling half-page print advertisement.
-This ad, featured in the 2025 Engineering Yearbook, served as a crucial tool for enhancing brand visibility directly within a key academic community
+To bolster McElhanney's presence and attract top-tier engineering talent from the University of Victoria, I designed a compelling half-page print advertisement.
+This ad, featured in the 2025 Engineering Yearbook, served as a tool for strengthening our recruitment brand within a key academic community.

-The primary challenge was to craft an advertisement that would not only captivate attention amidst numerous corporate competitors but also effectively communicate McElhanney's core brand message and recruitment opportunities.
-The design needed to be both visually striking and highly informative to resonate with a discerning student audience.
+The primary challenge was to craft an advertisement that would capture attention amidst numerous corporate competitors while effectively communicating McElhanney's brand and recruitment opportunities to a discerning student audience.

-My approach involved developing a fresh, modern design that seamlessly integrated McElhanney's established brand guidelines with the aesthetic of the yearbook.
-The advertisement strategically highlighted key selling points for prospective engineers, such as robust career growth pathways, invaluable mentorship programs, and the company’s dedication to social impact.
-Crucially, I ensured a strong call to action was included, directing students to McElhanney's website or encouraging direct connection with a recruiter.
+My approach involved developing a fresh, modern design that integrated McElhanney's brand guidelines with the yearbook's aesthetic.
+The advertisement strategically highlighted key selling points for prospective engineers, including career growth pathways, mentorship programs, and the company’s commitment to social impact.
+I included a strong call to action, directing students to McElhanney's website or encouraging them to make a direct connection with a recruiter.

-This project reinforced the critical understanding that effective advertising hinges on a deep comprehension of both the target audience and the specific platform.
-I learned anew how a visually appealing and highly informative design can profoundly influence brand recognition and engagement.
-Furthermore, it highlighted the absolute necessity of close collaboration with internal clients, ensuring the final product consistently aligns with their overarching goals and objectives.
+The print advertisement enhanced McElhanney's brand visibility among University of Victoria engineering students, sparking interest in career opportunities.
+This project demonstrated that effective advertising hinges on a deep comprehension of the target audience and platform.
+It also highlighted the necessity of close collaboration with internal clients to ensure the final product aligns with their goals.

 Project Title: